NATS Configuration

 KV buckets (rqueue.nats.auto-create-kv-buckets)

-When auto-create-kv-buckets=true (default), each store lazily creates its bucket on first use.
-When set to false, NatsKvBucketValidator walks every bucket and aborts boot listing any that are missing.
+When true (default), each store lazily creates its bucket on first use.
+When false, NatsKvBucketValidator walks every bucket at startup and aborts boot listing any that are missing.

 Locked-Down JetStream Accounts